Golden Mall

 The Golden Mall was a pedestrianized mall in downtown Burbank, California from 1967 to 1989.
-It consisted of San Fernando Boulevard from Tujunga Avenue to Magnolia Boulevard, immediately south of the present Burbank Town Center.
+It consisted of San Fernando Boulevard from Tujunga Avenue to San Jose Street, immediately south of the present Burbank Town Center.

 Origins

 The Golden Mall was built at a cost of $915,000 and opened in November 1967.

 Success

 During the mid-1970s one source stated that the mall was still considered an important retail hub in Burbank.
 However, another source stated that already by 1970, only three years after opening, new businesses stopped coming in to the mall, and customers starting coming less and less.
 The reasons given for lower customer traffic were firstly, because of the difficulty of parking away from the stores (instead of in front as previously), and secondly, that the store windows were not visible from any major street, so people driving by were not inspired to stop and shop there.